 Albom has built his career on telling true stories, first with his sports writing and then with his Sunday columns and finally with Tuesdays With Morrie, and this is another gem well worth your time.

-Albom’s second book, The Five People You Meet in Heaven, was not only a terrific commercial success — appearing at the top of the New York Times Bestsellers list and being made into a movie — but also serves as the inspiration for his new novel, The Next Person You Meet in Heaven.
+Albom’s second book, The Five People You Meet in Heaven, was not only a terrific commercial success — appearing at the top of the New York Times Bestsellers list and being made into a movie — but also serves as the inspiration for one of his more recent novels, The Next Person You Meet in Heaven.

 The book centers around one event at a carnival.
 An old maintenance worker named Eddie, seeing a ride malfunction and begin plummeting toward the ground, risks his life by attempting to push a little girl out of the falling cart’s path.
 We don’t see what happens to Eddie directly, but he is suddenly in heaven on a new journey meeting five people from his past.